We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 What does online sex therapy usually cost?

-The cost of online sex therapy can range.
-It can cost as low as $55 to more than $195 per session.
-This depends on the telehealth service you use, if you have health insurance, the therapist, and a number of other factors, like where you live.
+The cost of online sex therapy can cover a wide range.
+It can cost as little as $55 or more than $195 per session.
+This depends on:

 Is online sex therapy secure?